 The Canadian Legal Lexpert Directory—Leading lawyer in class actions, corporate commercial litigation, product liability litigation and public law litigation

-Who’s Who Legal—Global Elite Thought Leader in commercial litigation/e-discovery (a recognition given to fewer than 5% of all lawyers ranked by Who’s Who Legal)
+Who’s Who Legal—Global Elite Thought Leader in commercial litigation/e-discovery (a recognition given to fewer than 5% of all lawyers ranked by Who’s Who Legal), Global and National leading lawyer in commercial litigation and e-discovery practitioners

 In addition to his robust disputes practice, David is one of Canada’s leading e-discovery lawyers.
 He is Past-Chair of Sedona Canada, which is author of the Sedona Canada Principles Addressing Electronic Discovery, a best practices document that is incorporated by reference into the Ontario Rules of Civil Procedure.
 He is Past-Chair of the e-Discovery Implementation Committee (EIC), a joint committee of the Ontario Bar Association and The Advocates’ Society, whose mandate is to implement best practices relating to electronic discovery in Ontario.
 David is also the founder and Past-Chair of the Ontario Class Action Bench-Bar Liaison Committee.